JosephHewitt/wardriver_rev3/README.md

 For information about the Wardriver hardware, please see [the official wiki](https://wardriver.uk)

+## Repository Version

+The `main` branch of this project is the testing/alpha branch; you should only use it if you are contributing code or want to help debug the latest features.
+Please use the `Releases` tab on the right to download stable versions.

 ## Flashing

 The Portable Wardriver uses 2 generic ESP32-DevKitC V4 development boards with an ESP32-WROOM-32U chip each.
 I recommend flashing your ESP32 boards with the Arduino IDE.
 In order for this to work, you will need to add the following URL to your "Additional Boards Manager URLs" list in the Arduino IDE: